-The student should understand the importance of MEWP inspections and how to conduct the inspections safely.
+The student will understand the importance of MEWP inspections and how to conduct the inspections safely.

-1. The student should be aware of the requirements of a visual inspection of MEWP and how to perform the inspection safely.
+1. The student will be aware of the requirements of a visual inspection of MEWP and how to perform the inspection safely.

-2. The student should be aware of the requirements of an operational inspection of MEWP and how to perform the inspection safely.
+2. The student will be aware of the requirements of an operational inspection of MEWP and how to perform the inspection safely.

-3. The student should be familiar with generic inspection checklist.
+3. The student will be familiar with generic inspection checklist.

-4. The student should be aware of actions to be taken when a defect on MEWP has been identified.
+4. The student will be aware of actions to be taken when a defect on MEWP has been identified.

-5. The student should be aware of the requirements in making modifications to MEWP.
+5. The student will be aware of the requirements in making modifications to MEWP.